 What is the best itching cream for the vaginal area?

-Keep in mind that this medication should be applied to the vulva in small amounts and should only be used as directed by a medical professional.
+Keep in mind that a person should apply this medication to the vulva in small amounts and only use it as directed by a medical professional.